-A cash flow spreadsheet helps you track the amount of real money coming in and going out.
+A cash flow spreadsheet helps you track and analyze the amount of real money coming in and going out.
 Things like your salary or savings account interest are examples of money coming in.
 Your expenses (whether one at a time or regularly scheduled) are money going out.

 How to create your own cash flow spreadsheet